Archipelago of knowledge in the sea of information

 ABOAGORA is a symposium that brings together various aspects of academia, the arts, and society.
 This exciting annual event consists of interdisciplinary discussions, performative sessions, and diverse artistic interventions.
 The event offers a forum for researchers, artists, and the public to establish new dialogues and new forms of collaboration.

-ABOAGORA is a joint effort by the University of Turku, Åbo Akademi University, the Arts Academy of Turku University of Applied Sciences, and the Donner Institute for Research in Religion and Culture, which is attached to the Åbo Akademi University Foundation.
-The project is supported by the Kone Foundation and The Swedish Cultural Foundation in Finland (Svenska kulturfonden).
+Aboagora is a joint effort by the University of Turku, Åbo Akademi University, the Arts Academy of Turku University of Applied Sciences, and the Donner Institute for Research in Religion and Culture, which is attached to the Åbo Akademi University Foundation.
+In 2023, the project is supported by the Kone Foundation, The Swedish Cultural Foundation in Finland (Svenska kulturfonden), the Jenny and Antti Wihuri Foundation, the Federation of Finnish Learned Societies, Konstsamfundet, William Thurings stiftelse and the City of Turku.